Bazs/onvista_portfolio_performance_tools/README.md

 Export to CSV again.

 This CSV needs to be converted to a Portfolio Performance-friendly format, using the script `convert_onvista_transaction_list.py`.
+Script was developed in *Python 3.7.*

 The only argument is `-f`, which should point to the transaction list CSV you've exported from onvista.
-It'll convert it and place it in the same folder, with the `_import_ready` filename suffix.
+It'll create a converted file and place it in the same folder as the input file, with the `_import_ready` filename suffix.

 This file can then be imported into Portfolio Performance using the template in this repo called `Portfolio Performance CSV templates\onvista_transaction_list.json`